hyperledger/indy-hipe/text/feature-discovery/README.md

 # Unresolved questions

+- Do we want to support the discovery of features that are not protocol-related?
 - Do we need to support a human comment in a query?
 (I think not, but just checking.)
 - Do we need to support a quid-pro-quo (requesting agent also discloses)?
 Or would we say that what/how the requesting agent queries is an implicit